hvianna/audioMotion.js/docs/user-interface.md

 ![ui-random-mode](img/UI_random_mode.png)

-The visualization mode and some options may be randomized on track change or time interval.
+The visualization mode and some other settings may be randomized on track change or time interval.

+If the [AUTO](#gradient) Gradient switch is active, a random gradient will be selected on every mode change.
-You can choose which options may be changed by random mode in the Config panel.
-If the [AUTO](#gradient) switch is active, the gradient will be randomized as well.
+You can choose which other settings may be changed by random mode in the [Config panel](#config-panel).

 #### Frequency Range